slott56/TigerShark/docs/source/architecture.rst

 The `Processing Model`_ section provides an overview of the various kinds of processing that occur.

+The `Dependencies`_ section identifies an important implementation dependency: the PyX12 project.

-`Appendix I`_ contains the 57 distinct segment types.
+`Appendix: Segments`_ contains the 57 distinct segment types.

 The details of Code are covered in :ref:`design`.